 Grant-in-aid applicants must demonstrate considerable loan indebtedness incurred while at Teachers College and have previously received little or no scholarship assistance from Teachers College, including tuition exemption.
 Faculty recommendations in support of grant-in-aid applicants are required.
 The application can be found here.

 Yes.
-International students are required to seek approval from the International Student Advisor in addition to any application requirements.
+However, international students are required to seek approval from the International Student Advisor in addition to any application requirements.

 Beginning July 2011, federal regulations required all institutions to establish, publish, and apply standards of Satisfactory Academic Progress (SAP) for federal financial aid eligibility.
 The purpose of establishing, publishing, and applying SAP standards is to ensure that recipients of federal financial aid not only demonstrate financial need but also are making satisfactory progress toward degree completion.

 Federal regulations require that Teachers College track the academic progress of all students from the first date of enrollment at Teachers College, whether or not federal aid was received.
 Satisfactory Academic Progress (SAP) for federal aid is evaluated at the end of each term after the grading deadline for all students.

 If you do not want federal loans, Federal Work-Study, or federal grants, you are not required to go through the Satisfactory Academic Progress appeal.
-Please contact the Office of Financial Aid to temporarily waive the requirement.
-Should you want federal aid in the future, you will have to submit an appeal.
+You may contact the Office of Financial Aid to temporarily waive the requirement.
+Should you wish to receive federal aid in the future, you may need to submit an appeal.

 No. Outstanding Satisfactory Academic Progress requirements do not affect institutional or external scholarships, unless the specified scholarship requires for recipients to maintain Satisfactory Academic Progress.